ROBelgium/MSNoise/doc/installation.rst

 5. Download and install scikits.samplerate and mysql-python from here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#scikits.samplerate and http://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python

-6. Install a MySQL server: download and install EasyPHP_ (their "Dev" version is OK).
+6. Install a MySQL server: download and install EasyPHP_ (their "Dev" version is OK - read their installation page carefully, you need to install some Microsoft Visual C redistribuable manually too).

-7. Create a privileged user and a database:
+7. Start EasyPHP and create a privileged user and a database:

-   TODO
+    * Connect to your local host: http://localhost/phpmyadmin (or http://127.0.0.1/phpmyadmin)
+    * Click on "Privileges" and create a new user, with all privileges (Select all).
+Ideally, create user "msnoise" with password "msnoise".

 8. Install gnufind_ and make sure its /bin directory is in the PATH (Control Panel -> Environment Variables -> PATH)